 Apostle Paul testifies to this truth.

 38 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come,

 39 nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.

 Although many lust-driven and gain-driven hirelings have abused, bruised, fleeced, exploited and wounded the sheep of the Lord, yet the Good Shepherd still loves His sheep dearly and He is coming to deliver His sheep from the caves where they have kept her, and He will bind her wounds, revive, restore and heal her (Eze.
 34:10-13).

 Beloved, God’s love for you has not diminished even though you may have backslidden and become spiritually wearied, exhausted, or sick.
 God’s love for you is infinite, unconditional, perfect, constant, steadfast and unwavering; it will never fail or cease.

 The Lord is saying to you today, “Yes, I have loved you with an everlasting love; Therefore with lovingkindness I have drawn you.”
 (Jer.
 31:3 NKJV).

 Like the prodigal son, repent and arise today to run into the waiting hands and warm embrace of your ever-loving Heavenly Father.

-It is very crucial for everyone praying and labouring for true revival of the Church to know the depth of God’s love for His Church.
+It is very crucial for everyone praying and labouring for true revival or spiritual awakening of the church to know the depth of God’s love for His church.